joro75/TracMediaWikiSignature/README.md

 * The `~~~` will be replaced by the username only
 * The `~~~~` will be replaced by the username and timestamp
-* The `~~~~~` will be replaced by the timestamp only With all these variants also a seperating `--` prefix will automatically be included.
+* The `~~~~~` will be replaced by the timestamp only With all these variants also a separating `--` prefix will automatically be included.

 During the editing, and in the preview of the Trac Wiki page, the tildes of the signature and the Username and date-time stamp will not be visible.
 The replaced signature is only visible when the Trac Wiki page is succesfully saved and shown.